Adeliia Petrosian: Personal life

-Petrosian was born in Moscow on 5 June 2007.
-She is of Armenian descent on her father's side of the family.
-She has a dog named Almochka.
+Adeliia Tigranovna Petrosian was born on 5 June 2007 in Moscow, Russia.
+She is of Armenian heritage through her father’s side of the family.
+She also owns a dog named Alma, affectionately called Almochka.

 Career

 Early years

-Petrosian began skating as a four-year-old in 2011 under her first coach, Irina Strakhova.
-She moved to Eteri Tutberidze in 2019.
+Petrosian began skating as a four-year-old in 2011.
+She was first coached by Irina Strakhova before switching to Eteri Tutberidze in 2019.

 2019–20 season

 Petrosian competed in the junior division of the 2019–20 Cup of Russia circuit.
 In the first stage in September, she finished fourth in the short program, sixth in the free skate, and fifth overall.
 Then in October, she won the bronze medal in the second stage behind teammate Sofia Akateva and Alina Gorbacheva.
 These results qualified her for the 2020 Russian Junior Championships in Saransk where she finished sixth with a total score of 201.07.
 In February, she competed in the Russian Cup final in Veliky Novgorod and won the bronze medal behind Sofia Samodelkina and Sofia Akateva with a total score of 205.22.
 Her final competition of the season was the Moscow Championships where she won the silver medal behind Akateva with a total score of 199.89.